fusioncharts/dev_centre_docs/gauge-and-widgets-guide/angular-gauge/configuring-dials.md

 </table>

-<p class="text-info">To learn how to create real-time angular gauges please refer to {% linkTo tutorials/gauge-and-widgets-guide/angular-gauge/creating-real-time-gauges.md %} section.</p>
+<p class="text-info">To learn how to create real-time angular gauges please refer to (/gauge-and-widgets-guide/angular-gauge/creating-real-time-gauges) section.</p>